Lex-van-Os/Psycho-Logisch-Team-10/README.md

 ### Using the application
 The Insights application should be ran alongside of the main project application.
 Through the use of both applications, AI related actions can be achieved.

+### Functionality
+Through the use of a Python API, seperate services are called that make use of primarily the Hugging Face Python library for AI related actions.

+The API is communicated with through a seperate controller inside of the Laravel application

 ## Development guide
 To ensure that developers follow the same development guidelines, a development guide has been defined.